Health & Social Care Certificate Level 2

 How will I be assessed?

-All units in this qualification are internally graded A* - D. Each candidate is required to create a portfolio of evidence which demonstrates achievement of 100% of the learning outcomes and assessment criteria associated with each unit.
-On completion of each unit candidates must declare that the work produced is their own.
+All units in this qualification are internally graded A* - D. You are required to create a portfolio of evidence which demonstrates achievement of 100% of the learning outcomes and assessment criteria associated with each unit.
+On completion of each unit you must declare that the work produced is your own.
 The assessor must countersign this.
 The main pieces of evidence for the portfolio could include (in no particular order):

 - Assessor observation